timesize/monster-oop/02-express-mongo-crud/mongoose-reference-populate/27-28/README.md

 1. Line 3: When we use `find` without a callback, then `populate`, like here, we can put a callback inside an `.exec()` method call.
 Technically we have made a query with `find`, but only executed it when we call `.exec()`.

-1. Lines 4-12: If we have any errors, we will log them.
+1. Lines 4-15: If we have any errors, we will log them.
 Otherwise, we can display the entire Game Document **including** the populated consoles array.

-1. Line 13 demonstrates that we are able to access both data from the original Game Document we found **and** the referenced Console Document we summoned.
+1. Lines 9 and 15 demonstrate that we are able to access both data from the original Game Document we found **and** the referenced Console Document we summoned.

 <details>
   <summary>What is the actual game output from the above `findOne()` method call with `populate`?</summary>